Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Energy Efficiency Analysis

 We analyze the EE of each receiver architecture using the power values per component defined in Tables \ref{tab:devicepowers} and \ref{tab:adcparam}.
-We show the EE vs number of ADC bits in the HPADC scenario for two SNR values, $-$20 dB and 0 dB, when the number of propagation clusters and paths per cluster $(N_c,N_p)$ are $(1,1)$ and $(Poisson(1.8),20)$, in Figures \ref{fig:EE_HPADC_Nc1} and \ref{fig:EE_HPADC_Nc2}, respectively.
-In this analysis we have considered a mmW antenna array with $N_t = 64$, and $N_r = 16$, a hybrid scheme with $N_{RF} = 4$, and a channel with bandwidth $B = 1$ GHz.
+We show the EE vs number of ADC bits for HPADC and PHPADC scenarios in Figures \ref{fig:EE_HPADC} and \ref{fig:EE_PHPADC}, for two SNR values, $-$20 dB and 0 dB, respectively.
+In this analysis we have considered a mmW antenna array with $N_t = 64$, and $N_r = 64$, a hybrid scheme with $N_{RF} = 4$, a channel with bandwidth $B = 1$ GHz and a number of propagation paths set to $N_p = 10$, and $N_c =1$.

-The plots show that all combining schemes have an optimal number of ADC bits which results in a maximum EE, with EE increasing for $b$ lower than the optimal, and decreasing for any further increase of $b$ above the optimal.
-The optimal point is influenced by both the flat saturation of rate as a function of $b$, which depends on SNR, and by the exponential increase in ADC power consumption with $b$.
+The plots show that all combining schemes have an optimal number of ADC bits which results in a maximum EE, with EE increasing with $b$ before this value, but decreasing for any further increase in $b$ above the optimal.
+The optimal point is influenced by both the saturation of capacity as $b$ increases, which depends on SNR, and by the ADC power consumption model, that increases with $b$.